arunpraba/reactjs.org/src/content/reference/react-dom/createPortal.md

 <Intro>

-`createPortal` lets you render some children into a different part of the DOM.
+`createPortal` enables you render some children into a different part of the DOM.

 ```js